0x00b1/rfcs/RFC-00xx-scientific-computing.md

 ## Summary

-A “meta” Request for Comments (RFC) publication for PyTorch RFC publications discussing scientific computing, e.g.,
+A “meta” Request for Comments (RFC) publication for PyTorch RFC publications on scientific computing, e.g.,

 * Geometry
 * Integration